paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-096-sovereignty-integrity-democracy-and-economic-stability-of-ukraine.md

   (A) *In general* — The authority to block and prohibit all transactions in all property and interests in property under paragraph (1)(A) shall not include the authority to impose sanctions on the importation of goods.

-  (B) *Good defined* — In this paragraph, the term “good” has the meaning given that term in [section 4618 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4618&num=0&edition=prelim) (as continued in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
+  (B) *Good defined* — In this paragraph, the term “good” has the meaning given that term in section 4618 11 See References in Text note below. of title 50 (as continued in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
 1701](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) et seq.)).

 (4) **Exception to comply with United Nations headquarters agreement** — Sanctions under paragraph (1)(B) shall not apply to an alien if admitting the alien into the United States is necessary to permit the United States to comply with the Agreement regarding the Headquarters of the United Nations, signed at Lake Success June 26, 1947, and entered into force November 21, 1947, between the United Nations and the United States, or other applicable international obligations.

-**(c) Waiver** except 11 So in original.
+**(c) Waiver** except 22 So in original.
 Probably should be capitalized. as provided in subsection (d), the President may waive the application of sanctions under subsection (b) with respect to a person if the President—

 (1) determines that such a waiver is in the national security interests of the United States; and